 Massive shovel and swallowtail construction are unmistakably dedicated to epic floatation.

 We can safely say that no other ski in this review floated like the Pescado did.
 It is wholeheartedly dedicated to surfing and slarving its way through fluffy white gold.
 While there may be better options for all-mountain performance, we were floored by how well this ski flew over deep snow.
 Aptly named and performing like no other, the Pescado is capable of darting through powder with great liquidity.
-For that reason alone, we felt it was deserving of our Top Pick for First Tracks Powder.

 Currently, the Pescado is only available in one length: 180 cm.
 All things considered, we think that most skiers will be comfortable on this setup when placed in its preferred conditions.